Order’s Up: Meal Kits for People Who Love Fast Food

 So why did I decide to try these meal kits?
 For me, the worst parts about cooking are figuring out what to make, buying all the ingredients, and then figuring out how the hell to make it.
 Meal kits are supposed to cut out those inconveniences.

 I cooked meals with both Home Chef and Sun Basket, and while these meal kits aren’t foolproof—I somehow managed to wipe sour cream in my hair at one point—they do make cooking dinner more manageable and much more delicious.

 I Made Black Bean and Corn Tacos with Home Chef

 Ordering from Home Chef was super quick and easy.
 So many of the meals looked tempting, though the vegetarian choices were limited to 3.
-With the $30 off special offer I ended up paying just under $30 for 3 2-person vegetarian meals.
+With a $30 off special offer I ended up paying just under $30 for 3 2-person vegetarian meals.

 The email confirmation I received from Home Chef didn’t match the amount I was charged on the site—it listed my total as $60.
 Reaching out to customer service was easy and I heard back the same day, confirming that the price listed on the site ($30) was in fact the correct price.